 Steve Young is an inducted member in the Bay Area Sports Hall of Fame and the National Football League (NFL) Pro Football Hall of Fame.
 He is the recipient of the Most Valuable Player (MVP) award for the San Francisco 49ers Super Bowl XXIX and is currently an NFL analyst on ESPN.

 Beginning in 2012, a $2,500 scholarship established in his honor is awarded annually to one male and one female college-bound high school senior whose academic and athletic careers have been exemplary and whose personal standards and accomplishments are a positive model for others.
 The scholarship presentations take place at the Annual Bay Area Sports Hall of Fame Enshrinement Banquet.
-Please check back for information on the application form and the deadline for the 2013 scholarship.

 2012 Toyota/Steve Young Scholar–Athlete Award Winners